Table Of Content

 Your credit report is a compilation of your credit history.
 It’s based on your credit, and it’s used by a lot of different people.
 It can be used by potential employers, credit lenders, and even landlords.

-• Credit Score: A credit score is a numerical representation of your creditworthiness.
-It is calculated based on the information contained in your credit report and is intended to provide lenders with a quick and easy way to assess the risk of lending money to you.
-The most commonly used credit score is the FICO score, but there are other credit scoring models as well, such as VantageScore.
+- Credit Score: A credit score is a numerical value that reflects your creditworthiness.
+It’s based on the information in your credit report and helps lenders quickly assess the risk of lending you money.
+The most widely used credit score is the FICO score, though other models like VantageScore are also used.

 In short, a credit report provides the detailed information that is used to calculate your credit score.
 Your credit score is a summary of that information.